dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/colour-image-unit.md

 ### setImageData

-Sets the `ImageData` object as the image data of the colour image.
+Sets the image data for the colour image.

 ```java
 int setImageData(ImageData imageData);